Knife Angle in Microtomy

-Suppose instead that the knife is raised to a steep angle between a center line through the knife cross section and the axis of movement, so that the lower face of the wedge no longer pushes down and forward on the block (Figure 1c).
+Suppose instead that the knife is raised to a steep angle between a center line through the knife cross section and the axis of movement, so that the lower face of the wedge no longer pushes down and forward on the block (Fig. 1c).
 However, the upper face of the wedge is always pushing on the uncut specimen above the cutting edge.
 This bends the section very sharply up at the line of cut as it is separated from the specimen block.
 As with any object with any thickness being bent, the lower surface of the section at the bend will be stretched and some separations will occur.
 The upper surface will be compressed.
 If the deformed specimen does not spring back, the tissue will roll into a tight roll.
 Even if it does spring back, and is prevented from rolling, the section will be altered.
-It is never good to bend the section any more that it has to bend given the need to push the wedge in.
+It is never good to bend the section more that it has to bend given the need to push the wedge in.
 There are again several possible consequences, depending on the specimen and knife properties:

 - If the knife is flexible and the specimen is hard, the knife may bend down and dive down into the specimen block.

-- If the specimen is hard, it may have shatter, sometimes called chatter, lines running parallel to the knife edge, where the hard section was sharply bent and broke.
+- If the specimen is hard, it may have shatter, sometimes called "chatter", lines running parallel to the knife edge, where the hard section was sharply bent and broke.

-- If the specimen is weakly connected the section may look more like scrapings than a smooth section.
+- If the specimen is weakly connected, the section may look more like scrapings than a smooth section.